 I, who have watched three seasons of an anime just because one character sighed in the direction of another character, am thoroughly enjoying their slow build.
 Their earnest attempt to get to know each other, while not crowding, is so cute!

 I mentally congratulate the author for not pushing the romance.
 Poor Meg is trying to figure out the world right now.
 She doesn't need to be jumping into a relationship.

 However, I might break down if it goes on too much longer.
 It's the third book, and they...*spoiler*... held hands.

 This is not a romance.
-I don’t know it got into the Romance category of OverDrive, but a hint of maybe the beginning of romance with all these supernatural politics flying around is not the same thing.
+I don't know it got into the Romance category of OverDrive, but a hint of maybe the beginning of a possible romance while all this supernatural politics is flying around is not the same thing.
 Sometimes I wonder if there is something sexist going on with the romance designation.
-I can’t imagine that most fantasies DON’T have romances within their plots.
+I can't imagine that most fantasies DON'T have romances within their plots.

 Is it because it's about a female main character?
 An urban fantasy?
 Vampires?
 Written by a woman?

 Interestingly, the first two books are NOT categorized as Romance, because I found them on OverDrive later when I searched for them!
 Hooray!
 Now I can go back to the beginning.
 I was very afraid I would have to read them with my eyes.

 Tags: Paranormal romance, urban fantasy, other worlds, griffins, witches, vampires, time travel, mates for life

 But also D.

 It was pretty generic.
 Mystery, magic, love, sexy times.
 The heroine loses her character personality in a hot minute.